Finding the shortest path on a graph

 plot!( first.(points), last.(points), lw=3, linez=range(0,1,length(points)), c=:viridis, yflip=true )

-Graphs are very powerful mathematical objects that allow you to find structure in disparate data - loops, trees, shortest or longest paths and connected regions.
-Being able to work with them from a dynamic systems modelling environment gives engineers very interesting possibilities.
+Graphs are very powerful mathematical objects that allow you to find structure in disparate data–cycles, trees, shortest or longest paths, and connected regions.
+The opportunity to work with them from a dynamic systems modeling environment gives engineers very interesting opportunities.